 Making a Budget

 The quality of the queen bed you choose should reflect how often you use it.
 Pieces made from more durable materials such as metal and wood tend to last longer and are perfect for beds that are used every day.
 If you are shopping for a guest room bed, choose a sturdy piece at a modest price.
 Find queen beds under $300, $200, and $100.

 Bed Style & Room Decor

-Traditional queen beds come in styles like wingback, sleigh, and panel, while upholstered and platform beds complement contemporary rooms.
+Traditional and Transitional queen beds come in styles like wingback, sleigh, and panel, while upholstered and platform beds complement contemporary rooms.
 Cozy cottage-style pieces with casual designs and distressed finishes build a relaxed aesthetic.
 For rustic themes, panel beds with unfinished, raw wood are ideal.
 Check out our collection of bed styles that will fit any theme, including:

 Finishes & Color Options

 Wooden finishes are always in fashion.
 Their rich tones and earthy textures blend well with any color scheme.
-When it comes to painted and upholstered queen beds, choose neutral-toned frames in light grays or tans for versatility.
-If you want something that visually pops, purchase a bed with a finish that contrasts with other colors in the room.
+When it comes to painted and upholstered queen beds, choose neutral-toned frames in gray, black, or white for versatility.
+If you want something that visually pops, purchase a bed with a finish that contrasts with other colors in the room like oak or cherry.

 Most queen size bed frames are made with wood, which creates a cozy, warm look.
 The material looks fantastic alone, but some frames are also upholstered with soft fabric or leather to add drama to static rooms.
 Metal bed frames are also common.
 The scrolling designs of wrought iron give a distinctive look, while brass beds offer antique flare.